STARInformatics/beacon-aggregator/README.md

 running KBA as a system daemon, you should set this variable inside of the .env file (see below).

+Note that you should not normally have any local Neo4j database running when running your Docker instance since the Docker Compose specification redirects internal ports for external access (so you can see your Neo4j instance through an external web client) thus port contention may result.
+If you need to run an external Neo4j database instance alongside your docker version, then you need to make a copy of the docker-compose.yml file and change the port redirections to non-contentious ports, and perform your Docker build (below) using the modified file.

+Note also that you may need to adjust the location of your *beacon-yaml-list* applications.property if you are pointing to the local *test-beacon-list.yaml* file, the Dockerfile copies this file to */home/test-beacon-list.yaml* in the Docker container (Note: remember to redo the 'gradle build' to capture the change in properties file configuration).

+Finally, it is important to note that the docker-compose.yml file points to a host system directory for the Neo4j database (i.e. ${HOME}/neo4j) external to the Docker instance.
+Depending on how those directories were accessed in the past (e.g. via 'sudo' perhaps), the file access settings may be too restrictive (i.e. 'root-only' access).
+You should change the ownership or file access settings to the host user account under which you run the docker-compose.

 Assuming that you have completed the above configuration, then you can run the following command from within the project directory on your Linux matchine: